weaveworks/weave-gitops/website/docs/feedback-and-telemetry.md

 hide_title: true
 ---

+## Anonymous Aggregate User Behavior Analytics

+### Why are we collecting this data?

+We want to ensure that we are designing the best features, addressing the most pressing bugs, and prioritizing our roadmap appropriately for our users.
+Collecting analytics on our users’ behaviors gives us valuable insights and allows us to conduct analyses on user behavior within the product.
+This is important for us so we can make informed decisions- based on how, where and when our users use Weave GitOps - and prioritize what is most important to users like you.

+#### For example:

+### How long is the collected data stored?

+### What are we collecting?

+### When is the data collected and where is it sent?

+### How?

+### Opting out

+#### CLI

+#### Dashboard

 ## Feedback

 We ❤️ your comments and suggestions as we look to make successfully adopting a cloud-native approach, to application deployment on Kubernetes with GitOps, easier and easier.
 There are a number of ways you can reach out: